affanmohd65/affanmohd65/README.md

 - 👋 Hi, I’m Mohammad Affan
-- 👀 I’m interested in Web Development and Machine Learning
+- 👀 I’m interested in Data Science and Artificial Intelligence
 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on projects on Machine Learning and Web Development
 - 📫 How to reach me